Frequently Asked Questions

 • Safe homes and neighborhoods help to build social stability and security

-We are a grass-roots organization that is responsible for raising all of our own funds.
+No. We are a grass-roots organization that is responsible for raising all of our own funds.
 Many people believe that all of our materials are donated and that we receive our funding through Habitat for Humanity International.
 This isn’t the case.
 The vast majority of our funding comes from the generosity of individuals and organizations within our local community.
-Therefore, we ask the community and volunteers to join fully in our efforts by becoming financial supporters of our mission.

 Did former U.S. President Jimmy Carter start Habitat for Humanity?